CormacM22/computational_theory/README.md

 - Ran it on all **120 permutations** of `[1, 2, 3, 4, 5]`.
 - Printed the number of comparisons needed for each permutation to observe performance variations.

+## Research & Workflow

+- Each task in this assignment is accompanied by **research notes** written directly in the Jupyter notebook as Markdown cells.
+These notes explain the theory, algorithms, or standards (e.g., FIPS 180-4) behind each implementation.
+- Where relevant, external references are included (e.g., Turing Machine definitions, SHA-256 specification).
+- This documentation ensures the work is both **transparent** and **educationally grounded**.

+## Project Management

+- Task progress and milestones were **tracked using GitHub Issues**.
+- Each issue corresponds to a specific task, allowing for clear breakdowns, discussion, and status updates.
+- This workflow helped structure the development process and document task completion efficiently.